KoksILasten/TNM111-InfoVis/README.md

 https://koksilasten.github.io/TNM111-InfoVis/

 ## Interaction Controls
 The scatter plot can be interacted with by either left clicking on a point or control+left clicking on a point.
-This will either show the scatter plot with a new origin being the focused point or the five closest neighbors to the selected point.
+This will either show the scatter plot with a new origin being the focused point or the five closest neighbors to the selected point.\
+**Left click => Select point, draw new axis**\
+**Left click + ctrl => Select point, highlight five nearest neighbors**